-- (i) The density may vary (10% variation permissible in all categories) for specific categories as given below: - (a) Category I (upto 40 sq.m) 500 DUs/Ha. - (b) Category II (above 40-upto 80 sqm) 250 DUs/Ha. - (c) Category III 175 Dus/Ha. (above 80sqm) - (ii) Plots for group housing should be located on roads facing a minimum width of 18 m ROW (13.5 m ROW for redevelopment areas and 9m ROW for Slum Rehabilitation / Special Area and Villages). - (iii) Additional floor area up to a maximum of 400 sq.m shall be allowed to cater to community needs such as community / recreational hall, crèche, library, reading room and society office.
+(i) The density may vary (10% variation permissible in all categories) for specific categories as given below:

+- a) Category I (upto 40 sq.m) 500 DUs / Ha. - b) Category II (above 40-upto 80 sqm) 250 DUs / Ha. - c) Category III 175 Dus / Ha. (above 80sqm) - (ii) Plots for group housing should be located on roads facing a minimum width of 18 m ROW (13.5 m ROW for redevelopment areas and 9m ROW for Slum Rehabilitation / Special Area and Villages). - (iii) Additional floor area up to a maximum of 400 sq.m shall be allowed to cater to community needs such as community / recreational hall, crèche, library, reading room and society office.
 In addition to above, 100 sq.m. area shall be permissible for Senior Citizen Recreation Room. - (iv) The Central Government in consultation with the DDA may relax density and other norms for public housing and projects of national importance. - (v) The developer shall ensure that minimum 15% of FAR or 35% of the dwelling units, whichever is more, are constructed for Community-Service Personnel / EWS and lower category.
+Such flats should have a carpet area between 25 40 sqm.
+1[This 15% FAR or 35% of the Dwelling Units for Community Service Personnel / EWS and lower category housing would be over and above 200 Permissible FAR and density mentioned at (i) (a), (b) & (c) above.
+Employer Housing of Central Government, State Government and other Government Agencies are not required to follow the requirement of FAR or Dwelling Units for Community Service Personnel / EWS and lower income category.] - (vi) Ground coverage up to 40% may be allowed to achieve low-rise high-density housing without lifts.

-Such flats should have a carpet area between 25 40 sqm. - (vi) Ground coverage up to 40% may be allowed to achieve low-rise high-density housing without lifts. - (vii) Levy on additional FAR shall be at rates notified with the approval of Government from time to time. - (viii) Stilts: If the building is constructed with stilt area of non- habitable height and is proposed to be used for parking, landscaping etc. the stilt floor need not be included in FAR and shall be counted towards height. - (ix) Basement, if constructed, and used only for parking, utilities and services shall not be counted towards FAR.
+- (vii) Levy on additional FAR shall be at rates notified with the approval of Government from time to time. - (viii) Stilts: If the building is constructed with stilt area of non- habitable height and is proposed to be used for parking, landscaping etc. the stilt floor need not be included in FAR and shall be counted towards height. - (ix) Basement, if constructed, and used only for parking, utilities and services shall not be counted towards FAR.